Home / Compare Health Insurance / Compare health insurance…

 Rebate amount | ||||

-The Medicare Levy Surcharge (MLS) is an amount you may need to pay at tax time if you earn over a certain amount and you, your spouse or your dependent children don’t hold an eligible private hospital policy for the duration of the financial year.
+The Medicare Levy Surcharge (MLS) is an amount you may need to pay at tax time if you earn over a certain amount and you, your spouse or your dependent children don’t hold an eligible private hospital policy for the full financial year.

 If you’re married or in a de facto relationship, your income will be combined when assessing whether you have to pay the MLS.
 From 1 July 2024, the income thresholds are as follows.